Search the website

 The DISSECT project aims to identify and address the disparities in cancer surgery training in Europe.
 By fostering knowledge exchange between high- and low-resource settings, the project will enhance multidisciplinary training, mentorship, and research capacity.
 It aligns with Europe’s Beating Cancer Plan to ensure equitable access to high standards of care and to reduce cancer-related inequalities.
 DISSECT seeks to create a sustainable impact on cancer surgery outcomes through improved training and innovation in surgical education.

-We are excited to announce that the first Core Group meeting of COST Action CA24158 – Disparities In Surgical Specialisation and Education in Cancer Training (DISSECT) took place on 27 November 2025, bringing together the leadership team to officially launch the project and coordinate the first steps toward achieving the Grant Period 1 deliverables and objectives.
+We are excited to announce that the first Core Group meeting of COST Action CA24158 – Disparities In Surgical Specialisation and Education in Cancer Training (DISSECT) took place on 27 November 2025, bringing together the leadership team to officially launch the project and coordinate the first steps toward achieving the deliverables and objectives of the Grant Period 1 (1 November 2025 – 31 October 2026).

 We are also pleased to share that co-leads have now been appointed for all five Working Groups: